Creating Your First Website

 Web Hosting

 Your domain name doesn’t have to be hosted at the same place as your website.
 In many cases, it’s best if it is not for the reason stated above – control.
 For example, you could find yourself with a domain name at rebel.ca, a website hosted on bluehost.com and emails hosted by Google for Works.
 Variety gives you flexibility and top-level control over your website.
 Hosting means you are renting space on a server to give people access to your site.
 Shared hosting costs around $10 a month.
 Shared hosting is perfectly fine to get your website started, but as your company grows you may want to consider upgrading.
+Shared hosting can often degrade over time in both speed and resources.

 Building Your Website